garciagenrique/template_escape/singularity_utils/README_singularity.md

   $ ./create_singularity_image.sh
 ```

-The script will build an image of the repository by using an easy home-made Singularity recipe (`*.recipe`).
+The script will build an image of the repository by using an easy home-made Singularity recipe (`*.recipe` - note that
+the singularity receipt is usually named just `Singularity` - like in the parent directory of this repository).

 Staring from an [Ubuntu container from the dockerhub](https://hub.docker.com/_/ubuntu):
  - It will download and install miniconda3.